Adventure at Camp

 Class Icon

-Shelter Building/Knot Tying - Using sticks, leaves, and tarps, campers are challenged to build a strong and sturdy shelter.
-With different methods, campers learn how to protect themselves for a night in the woods from all the elements.
+Shelter Building - Using sticks, leaves, and tarps, campers are challenged to build a strong and sturdy shelter.

 Class Icon